Originally Published February 19, 2019

 ADS can be filtered as you request the data set while BDS gives you all of the data and you must filter later.

 When requesting the generation of an ADS you can provide filters to limit the data provided.
 Common filters are on Org Unit and a relevant date range, though filters vary for each data set.
-BDS, instead have all the data available (they are constrained to 150 million rows of the most recent data, with some exceptions; see Data Limits documentation for specifics).
+BDS, instead have all the data available (they are constrained to 150 million rows of the most recent data; see Data Limits documentation for specifics).
 One advantage is that you do not have to wait for the data set to generate before you can download it.
 A disadvantage is you must move far more data to your system which will eventually be filtered out.

 ADS generate on demand, whereas the BDS Full Data Sets are delivered weekly with Daily Differentials as a default set-up.